Why Aggregates Matter

 Combining Aggregates with Simple Conditions

 The most effective rules combine cheap simple checks with expensive aggregate checks.
-This follows the “gate and probe” pattern:
+This follows the “gate and probe” pattern:- Gate: A cheap simple condition that filters out the vast majority of transactions.

 - Probe: An expensive aggregate that deeply analyzes the remaining transactions.